zfowler3/Review-of-Medical-Datasets/README.md

-# Review of Medical Datasets
+# Review of Medical Image Datasets

-An overview of different types of medical & clinical trial datasets for machine learning / deep learning.
+An overview of different types of medical & clinical trial image datasets for machine learning / deep learning.